-As I watched him, I thought of how I felt during the two years we spent traveling Europe.
-Although my ears were not physically blocked, I took in sounds for their rhythm and melody not for their content.
-As we moved throughout the continent, I relied on sight, touch and smell more than words.
+As I watched him, I thought of how I felt during the two years we spent traveling in Europe.
+Although my ears were not physically blocked, I took in sounds for their rhythm and melody, not for their content.
+As we moved throughout the continent, I relied on sight, touch, and smell more than words.
 Once I accepted that I could not understand words at a complex level in 24 plus languages, I surrendered to the quiet and it was transformational.
-The quiet was not only acceptable by the time we left Europe this past spring, I looked forward to it and even depending on it at times.
+The quiet was not only acceptable by the time we left Europe this past Spring, but I also looked forward to it and even depended on it at times.

 It became clear that much of the time I gained in Europe, that vaporized the moment we landed on U.S. soil, was about my ability to block out the unwanted noise.
 I was overwhelmed and not able to enjoy the ease of understanding.
 I realize now, after traveling through the USA for almost 6 months, that finding quiet is up to me.
 The noise never made me forget what was important, but I would often forgo precious moments because I allowed myself to be distracted by unwanted noise.
 I would end up feeling resentful and upset that time slipped away, and I know now that I gave it away.

 I learned during this visit to the USA that face to face time with family was something I was not willing to give up to unwanted noise.
 Because our time was limited, I recognized its value in new and powerful ways.
 I am grateful that I now know that unwanted noise can make it feel like time is slipping away, when in fact those moments are mine to preserve.

 Initially, what I learned in Europe was how to be alone and be quiet.
 Eventually, I learned to enjoy the space and authentic connection of those that came into the quiet.
 Lately, I have come to respect and protect the quiet because I know that it is not something that can be taken for granted.

 I will forever hold the image of that surfer listening to the waves from the inside out as a reminder that peace comes from within …